Help Center

 Layout

 On desktop, the inbox is a two-pane layout — the list of notifications on the left, a detail view on the right showing the currently selected notification.
+Single-click a row to mark it read and surface its full content in the detail pane (Gmail / Outlook preview-pane pattern); use double-click, the Open button in the detail pane, orEnter to navigate to the linked record.
 On mobile, only the list is shown; tapping a row opens the linked record directly.

 Mode Tabs